Heart Cambridgeshire

 Heart Cambridgeshire was a local radio station owned and operated by Global Radio as part of the Heart network.
 It broadcast to Cambridgeshire, Huntingdonshire and eastern Northamptonshire and parts of surrounding counties from studios in Cambridge.

 History

-The regional station originally broadcast as two separate stations - Hereward Radio began broadcasting in July 1980 and Q103 (formally CNFM) served the Cambridge and Newmarket areas since February 1989.
+The regional station originally broadcast as two separate stations - Hereward Radio began broadcasting to Peterborough in July 1980 and Q103 (formally CNFM) served the Cambridge and Newmarket areas since February 1989.

 By 1995, both stations had been sold off to the GWR Group.
 Ten years later, the owners merged with Capital Radio to form GCap Media (later Global Radio).
 The stations were among the first outside London and the Midlands to be rebranded as Heart in 2009.

 On 21 June 2010, Global Radio announced it would merge the two stations as part of plans to reduce the Heart network of stations from 33 to 18.
 The new station began broadcasting from Peterborough on Friday 2 July 2010, leading to the closure of studios in Cambridge.

 On 19 September 2011, the station announced it would leave its Peterborough base and relocate to new studios in the Histon area of Cambridge.